The award-winning Flashes & Flames is written by Colin Morrison, who is variously a director and consultant of digital,

 Colin is a former journalist who is passionate about media, marketing and technology – and about the need for transformed thinking across traditional media.
 In an earlier life, he wrote about media, entertainment, technology, and transportation for magazines and newspapers in London, New York and Dublin.

 He was a successful CEO of international media companies for: Reed Elsevier, EMAP, Australian Consolidated Press, Axel Springer, Future, and Hearst, in the UK, Australia and Continental Europe.
 He is/has been a non-executive chairman and/or director of: Pharmaceutical Press, GRB Entertainment, GlobeLynx Networks, SchoolQuote, Centaur Media, Mark Allen Publishing, IPCN, RCN Publishing, Jacobs Media Group, SBTV News, and Great Golf Media.
 He is a Senior Adviser of the New York-based media & tech investment bank DeSilva + Phillips.
+He has been a keynote speaker on media-tech conference platforms in Australia, South Africa, India, the US and the UK.

 He was honoured as an “influencer” in the US-based Folio:100 for 2016, whose citation noted: